-Mr. Burns also has an active arbitration practice, where he has represented financial services clients in FINRA proceedings in New York, California, and New Hampshire.
-He successfully represented a client through a 37-day American Arbitration Association hearing where the parties asserted claims totaling $7.65 billion, which at the time was the highest dollar value for claims in an AAA arbitration.
+Mr. Burns has an active arbitration practice, and has represented clients in American Arbitration Association and FINRA proceedings in New York, California, and New Hampshire.
+He successfully represented a client through a 37-day arbitration hearing where the parties asserted claims totaling $7.65 billion, which at the time was the highest dollar value for claims in any AAA arbitration.

 Mr. Burns previously practiced law at Winston & Strawn and LeBoeuf Lamb Greene & MacRae.

 He is admitted to practice in New York.